 BLACK by Single Origin 316 Avenida do Gov. Jaime Silvério Marques, Macau, +853 6202 7524

 Sister branch of Single Origin and Blooom Coffee House, and hidden away from one of the busiest areas in Macau, Rua do Campo, Communal Table is a specialty coffee house with a simple industrial design that creates a cozy space.
-Communal Table serves local roasted specialty coffee, from pour over coffee to espresso and from single origin to blended.
-The concept is simple: a table large enough to share your thoughts, ideas, happiness, coffee and food with friends and strangers.
+Communal Table serves locally roasted specialty coffee, from pour-over coffee to espresso and from single origin to blended.
+The concept is simple–a table large enough to share your thoughts, ideas, happiness, coffee, and food with friends and strangers.
 Along with their Western-style sandwiches that make for a good quick lunch, they also serve a wide selection of coffee and great chiffon cakes.
 We like their Earl Grey cake and Uji matcha cake with a hot cup of coffee.
 Aside from coffee, they also serve tasty meals, including fresh salads.
 Breakfast is available until 10:30am.
 Coffee beverages range from MOP $25 to MOP $55.

 Serving up good coffee drinks in a relaxed setting, this wine bar/coffeehouse is situated in one of the most beautiful spots in Macau, between St. Lazarus District and Tap Seac Square.
+From single espresso to long blacks or different lattes, they have a long list.
+They generally pour in regular milk when it comes to mixed drinks, but other options are available.
+Prices range between MOP $20 and MOP $60 for coffee-related items.
+We had several of their coffee-based drinks–rose latte, espresso, matcha coffee–but the one we like most is the popmallow coffee: slightly burned on top (giving it a caramelized scent) and with a marshmallow, this coffee also includes milk and it’s served hot.
+Very nice for photos, but also a sweet, nice touch.
 A nice place to enjoy a glass of wine or chill with a bottle of beer at night.
 Pop in for a slice of their New York-style cheesecake and a cappuccino, then stay the entire day with a good book or good friends.
 We’ve tried their hazelnut latte (with soy milk), but variety is key in here.
-From single espresso, to long blacks or different lattes, they have a long list.
-They generally pour in regular milk when it comes to mixed drinks, but other options are available.
-Prices ranges between MOP $20 and MOP $60 for coffee-related items.
-Check their Facebook and Instagram account for updates!

 Opening hours: Daily, 11:00am–9:00pm

-Café Philo is tucked away close to St. Lazarus district and they have now opened a second location, in the Tap Seac area.
+Café Philo is tucked away close to St. Lazarus district and they have now opened a second location, in Tap Seac area.
 Boasting a modern, clean and minimalist decor, it is a wonderful place to chill, study or just listen to music with headphones on without the worry of being bothered.
-Besides coffee selections such as mocha (you such really try it), latte, espresso and many others, there are also some non-coffee beverages, such as red cappuccino and different teas.
+Besides coffee selections such as mocha which we highly recommend, latte, espresso, and many others, there are also some non-coffee beverages, such as red cappuccino and other different teas.
 Unwind here away from the chaos of the city.

 Opening hours: Monday–Thursday, 11:00am–8:00pm; Friday, 11:00am–1:00am; Saturday, 10:30am–1:00am; Sunday, 10:30am–8:00pm